-- 4. Protect stability, property values, and the residential character of a neighborhood - b.
+- a.
 The detached accessory apartment will be a complete, separate housekeeping unit containing a kitchen/living room, a bathroom and a maximum of one bedroom.
-Only one accessory apartment may be created within a single-family dwelling or house lot. - c.
-Detached accessory apartments shall be occupied by no more than 2 persons. - d.
+Only one accessory apartment may be created within a single-family dwelling or house lot. - b.
+Detached accessory apartments shall be occupied by no more than 2 persons. - c.
 The owner(s) of the property in which the detached accessory apartment is created must occupy at least one of the dwelling units.
-The gross floor area of a detached accessory apartment shall not be greater than seven hundred fifty (750) square feet.
-The gross floor area shall include the interior finished habitable area to be used exclusively for the accessory apartment. - e.
-Off-street parking spaces shall meet the requirements of Section 8.3 of these bylaws. - f.
-Any new construction shall be in accordance with current height and setback requirements for the district in which it is located. - g.
-The septic system must meet the requirements of the Westport Board of Health and the State Sanitary Code. - h.
-Any property that has been granted a Special Permit for a detached accessory apartment shall not be further divided unless all zoning requirements can be met for the district in which it is located. - i.
-Prior to approval of a Special Permit for a detached accessory apartment the Board shall make the following findings: - The detached accessory apartment will not impair the integrity or character of the neighborhood in which it is located. - The detached accessory apartment shall not be detrimental to the abutting properties. - j.
-In order to encourage the development of housing units for disabled individuals and persons with limited mobility, the Zoning Board may allow reasonable deviation, from the dimensional requirements where necessary to install features that facilitate access and mobility.
+The gross floor area of a detached accessory apartment shall not be greater than nine hundred fifty (900) square feet.
+The gross floor area shall include the interior finished habitable area to be used exclusively for the accessory apartment. - d.
+Off-street parking spaces shall meet the requirements of Section 8.3 of these bylaws. - e.
+Any new construction shall be in accordance with current height and setback requirements for the district in which it is located. - f.
+Prior to approval of the Special Permit for a detached accessory apartment, the septic system that will accommodate the additional bedroom must be approved by the Westport Board of Health and comply with the State Sanitary Code. - g.
+Any property that has been granted a Special Permit for a detached accessory apartment shall not be further divided unless all zoning requirements can be met for the district in which it is located. - h.
+Prior to approval of a Special Permit for a detached accessory apartment the Board shall make the following findings: - 1.
+The detached accessory apartment will not impair the integrity or character of the neighborhood in which it is located.

+- 2. The detached accessory apartment shall not be detrimental to the abutting properties. - i.
+In order to encourage the development of housing units for disabled individuals and persons with limited mobility, the Zoning Board may allow reasonable deviation, from the dimensional requirements where necessary to install features that facilitate access and mobility or to accommodate utilization of an existing structure such as a garage or barn.